 Traveling to and from Vancouver International Airport (YVR) can conveniently be done via public transportation on the SkyTrain via Canada Line or with a taxi.

 SkyTrain fare from YVR starts from $8.00 to $10.75, depending on your destination.
 Taxi fares leaving from YVR to the downtown Vancouver peninsula run around $40-$50.

-At the airport, there are exchange offices that will allow you to exchange your money into Canadian currency.
-We do however strongly recommend you arrive with a credit card in case these offices are closed when you arrive.
+YVR includes exchange offices that will allow you to exchange your money into Canadian currency.
+We do, however, strongly recommend you arrive with a credit card in case these offices are closed when you arrive.
 It is also recommended to travel with US dollar for any emergency expenses.
-We also recommended that you prepare Canadian currency before you leave your home country.
+We also recommended that you acquire Canadian currency before you leave your home country.
 Keep in mind that it is best to keep all your cash, traveler's cheques, and essential documents on board with you and not in your check-in luggage.
 Most airlines have strict regulations regarding cargo and carry-on luggage.
 Please refer directly to your airline for complete details.

 Canada uses the nominal tension of 110 volts with an alternating current of 60 watts.
 If your country has a different voltage, be sure to get an adapter for your electronic devices.
-Be sure to inquire what are the best solutions for you.
+Be sure to inquire about what are the best solutions for you.
 Here is a website link that may help: Adaptors and converters *Adaptors allow you to plug your electronic devices in foreign sockets while converters convert electrical tension.